 Proton Therapy UK (Proton Beam Therapy) – A technological revolution in image-guided radiotherapy systems and treatment planning is growing fast in the management of tumours without damage to organs at risk (OAR).

-In 1946, the cyclotron physicist Robert Wilson envisaged the use of energetic protons to be used in radiotherapy.
-The premise, of protons, is their inverted dose profile, called the Bragg peak.
+In 1946, cyclotron physicist Robert Wilson envisaged the use of energetic protons to be used in radiotherapy.
+The premise of protons is their inverted dose profile, called the Bragg peak.
 The major characteristic of the Bragg peak is its ability to position at any depth in the patient and to expand into a larger volume.
 These events generate zero doses behind the most distal peak position.
 Essentially, after a rapid build-up in the modified proton beam (250 MeV) region, the conventional radiation photon beam (6 MeV) shows an exponential decrease in energy deposition with increasing depth in tissue.
-In comparison, protons show an increase in energy deposition leading to a maximum (Bragg peak) near the end of the range of the proton beam.
+In comparison, protons show an increase in energy deposition leading to a maximum (Bragg peak) near the end of the proton beam range.

-The advantage of MRI over CT was it’s the ability to provide images with a higher spatial resolution with contrast.
+The advantage of MRI over CT is the ability to provide images with a higher spatial resolution with contrast.
 Then in the 1990s, positron emission tomography (PET) imaging became an integral part of treatment planning.
-Conversely, PET combined with CT became a powerful scanner for the imaging of tumours.
-This hybrid is capable of visualising tumours and, in particular, to distinguish a tumour from normal tissue due to the different rates of metabolism.
+Conversely, PET combined with CT became a powerful scanner for imaging tumours.
+This hybrid can visualise tumours and, in particular, distinguish a tumour from normal tissue due to the different metabolism rates.
 The application of conformal radiation modalities such as proton therapy is necessary to guide the correct dosage of radiation to the patient.

-Furthermore, X-ray radiation techniques combined with proton beam therapy can control numerous cancers even destroying them.
+Furthermore, X-ray radiation techniques combined with proton beam therapy can control numerous cancers, even destroying them.
 Problems can arise with the ability of the physicist to conform the irradiation outline to tumour volume.
-During conventional radiotherapy techniques which can damage surrounding healthy tissues.
-Treatment planning is required to enable a reduced radiation dose which would be useful to avoid damage to the healthy tissues and limit side-effects.
-The overall benefit of proton beam therapy over conventional radiotherapy i.e. protons vs. photons is the ability to use protons at higher radiation dose with image-guided radiotherapy.
+Conventional radiotherapy techniques can damage surrounding healthy tissues.
+Treatment planning is required to enable a reduced radiation dose which would be useful to avoid damage to the healthy tissues and limit side effects.
+The overall benefit of proton beam therapy over conventional radiotherapy, i.e. protons vs photons, is the ability to use protons at higher radiation doses with image-guided radiotherapy.

 The above images show tissue exposed to conventional radiation therapy (left image) and proton therapy (right image) by the application of intensity-modulated treatment.
-The areas marked red received a higher dose while the fields in blue and violet received low dosages.
+The areas marked red received a higher dose, while the fields in blue and violet received low dosages.
 The overall area exposed to conventional radiation was much larger than that exposed to proton therapy.
 Both procedures can penetrate human tissues.
-However, a tumour with a substantial thickness is covered by the IMRT spread-out Bragg peak (SOBP) and is indicated by the red line distribution in the image.
+However, a tumour with a substantial thickness is covered by the IMRT spread-out Bragg peak (SOBP) and indicated by the image’s red line distribution.
 The SOBP is an overlap of several distinct Bragg peaks (blue lines) at staggered depths.

-In 2009, the UK government announced a decision to set up a National NHS Proton Beam Therapy Service, with an initial investment of £250 million and a commitment to construct two centres at The Christie Hospital in Manchester and University College London Hospital (UCLH).
-Each of these centres will offer high energy proton beam therapy treatment.
-Since, 1989, the UK has been treating patients with a rare eye cancer by the use of low-energy beam therapy.
-It is expected in the latter part of 2018, that the new proton therapy centre based in Manchester will be accepting the first patients to be treated with the high-energy proton machine.
-In 2020, it is expected that a proton treatment will be extended to London in a purpose-built cancer and surgery centre at UCLH which contains the 90-tonne cyclotron to be part of the Proton Therapy UK network.
+In 2009, the UK Government announced a programme to set up the National Health Service Proton Beam Therapy, with an initial investment of £250 million and a commitment to construct two centres at University College London Hospital (UCLH), the Christie Hospital in Manchester.
+Each of these centres will offer high-energy proton beam therapy treatment.
+Since 1989, the UK has been treating patients with rare eye cancer by the use of low-energy beam therapy.
+It is expected in the latter part of 2018 that, the new proton therapy centre based in Manchester will be accepting the first patients to be treated with the high-energy proton machine.
+In 2020, a proton treatment is expected to be extended to London in purpose-built cancer and surgery centre at UCLH, which contains the 90-tonne cyclotron to be part of the Proton Therapy UK network.